Hackettstown station: History

-Service west of Netcong station began on October 31, 1994, with an extension of the Boonton Line westward along Norfolk Southern's Washington Secondary.
-The station was opened along with Mount Olive station near Waterloo Village and the International Trade Center in the namesake township.
 Originally, the Delaware, Lackawanna and Western Railroad (DL&W) served Hackettstown with a large station in downtown Hackettstown for its Old Main alignment.
 The large wooden station was a Type W-2 station (from DL&W railroad documents) built in 1868.
 Hackettstown station was razed in the late 1960s after passenger service on most Erie-Lackawanna Railroad branches terminated in October 1966.